RajatJangra2653/ai-developer/Labs/lab-01.md

     ![](./media/new/a9.png)

-    >**Note**: If you are not able to deploy the following model in your Microsoft Foundry **"gpt-4o"**, please use the alternative model **"gpt-4o-mini"**, which is a replacement for GPT-4o.
-These models are fully compatible with the lab exercises and will allow you to complete all steps without issues

 1. On the **Deploy gpt-4o** blade, configure the required deployment settings as specified below:

     - **Deployment type**: Choose **Standard (1)**